Common Types of Medical Malpractice Injuries in Texas

 There are at least dozens of ways that you can be injured by poor medical treatment.
 Many of them may seem extreme, but happen far more often than they should.
 Most medical malpractice cases deal with errors committed during surgery or other problems with your treatment.
 Many stem from failures in diagnosing your condition.
 Still more are such obvious negligence that they may even be easier to prove in court.
-If you have been injured by your healthcare provider in Dallas, talk to an experienced medical malpractice lawyer.
-The personal injury lawyers at The Queenan Law Firm may be able to get you compensation for the harm you suffered.
+If you have been injured by your healthcare provider in Texas, talk to an experienced Arlington medical malpractice lawyer.
+An Arlington TX personal injury lawyer at The Queenan Law Firm may be able to get you compensation for the harm you suffered.

 Types of Medical Negligence Defined

 The following are some of the more common ways you can suffer injury because of medical malpractice.
 These are not the only types of medical malpractice, though.
-There are ways you may have been injured that do not fit neatly into any of these categories, and that is okay.
+There are ways you may have been injured that do not fit neatly into any of these categories, such as having a severe allergic reaction to medication prescribed by your doctor, and that is okay.
 Any injuries that you receive from poor healthcare can be the basis for a medical malpractice suit.
 These are some of the more common types of malpractice:

 When a doctor fails to diagnose your condition or illness, you often cannot receive treatment.
 Without knowing what the issue is, doctors cannot know how to fix the issue.
 Sometimes, doctors do correctly diagnose you, but take too long.
 During that delay, your condition may get worse or become untreatable.
 Possibly the worst diagnosis error is when a doctor misdiagnosis your condition.
 Then, you face a delay in treatment, plus you may receive harmful treatments for a condition you do not actually have.
 With treatments like chemotherapy or removal of body parts, this may cause permanent harm.